Shermon69/Portfolio-Tracker_new/docs/usermanual.md

     Open the Portfolio Tracker application in your web browser.

-    If you are new, click on the "Sign Up" link, usually found in the header or on the landing page.
+    On the Landing Page, click the "Sign Up" button in the header.

     Fill in the required information: